adulau/ORCRIme/README.md

-# OSINT for investigation
+# Online Ressources for Crime Reporting and Investigation

-A curated(to come) list of online ressources,
+A curated(to come) list of online ressources, cross-disciplines.

+  **A focus on criminal activity related to information technology or using information technology:**

 - Now open to any ressources that provided highly qualified data or information (accuracy, source), to support investigation on reporting criminal activity related to information technologies.